aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

+## SQLServerAssessment Tool
-The SqlAssessment tool is a free lightweight tool that simplifies the assessment of your SQL Server workloads on premise to determine system utilization required for right sizing on Amazon RDS.
+This is a free lightweight tool that simplifies the assessment of your SQL Server workloads on premise to determine system utilization required for right sizing on Amazon RDS.
 The tool captures CPU, Memory, IOPS and Throughput utilization based on predefined timeframe and make RDS Suggestion on how to right size on AWS.
 The tool can be run against a single or multiple MS SQL Server instances.